 Proof-of-Stake vs. Proof-of-Work

-As opposed to proof-of-work (PoW), proof-of-stake (PoS) requires nodes to have a certain amount of tokens (stake) in order to qualify for validating blocks.
-In a basic PoS-enabled system, the more of a certain cryptocurrency/token a miner owns (be it Bitcoin, Ether, or an altcoin), the more likely that person is to be chosen to mine blocks.
+As opposed to proof-of-work (PoW), proof-of-stake (PoS) requires nodes to have a certain amount of tokens (stake) in order to qualify to validate blocks.
+In a basic PoS-enabled system, the more of a certain cryptocurrency/token a miner owns (be it Bitcoin, Ether, or some other “altcoin”), the more likely that person is to be chosen to mine blocks.
 Hence, the more power that miner has in the system.

-A major benefit PoW is the more participants, the more secure the network, maintaining a constant state under consensus among an open set of participants.
+A major benefit of PoW is that the more participants the network has, the more secure the network is, maintaining a constant state under consensus among an open set of participants.
 Bitcoin uses this to implement p2p currency.
 The main difference between this alternative and other alternatives is trust.
 When interacting with Bitcoin, users don’t need to trust a single entity – there is no single point of failure that the system relies on.

 But Bitcoin in energy-inefficient.
 The Bitcoin network performs about 35 million terahashes per second.
 This pushes Bitcoin’s energy consumption to over 70 TWh (terawatt hours) per year, comparable to the entire Czech Republic.